python/devguide/core-developers/become-core-developer.rst

      were in the form of a separate post on the already open topic with the poll.

-Getting a python.org Email Address
+Getting a python.org email address
 ----------------------------------

 Members of the core team can get an email address on the python.org domain.
 For more details refer to the `PSF Board Policies on Email Addresses <https://www.python.org/psf/records/board/policies/email/>`_.